Princi123sharma/Nodejs/README.md

    npm i express
    npm i hbs
    npm i ejs
+   npm i nodemon

    ```

 3. **Start the Server**:
    ```
+   cd Expressjs
+   cd src
+   nodemon login.js
    ```

 4. **Explore Projects**:
-   Visit `http://localhost:8000` in your web browser to see the landing page.
+   Visit `http://localhost:8000` in your web browser to see the Home page.
 From there, navigate to individual project directories to explore and run specific projects.

 ## Projects Overview